whisperpine/walkie-talkie/README.md

 > Frontend or backend features are not included in this section.

-high availability:
+High availability:

 - the service should be deployed in a k8s cluster by CI/CD.
 - a helm chart should be written to be used in deployment process.
 - the database should be running on the Cloud (e.g. AWS RDS), managed by DBA.

-infrastructure as code:
+Infrastructure as code:

 - opentofu state files should be stored remotely (e.g. AWS S3).
 - trigger opentofu only in CI/CD (not locally by typing commands).

-release process:
+Release process:

 - proper version management of application and OAS is mandatory.
 - test and release process may be something like: dev, stage, production.\
   (probably with blue/green tests according the naturally split user group).

-observability:
+Observability:

 - observability integrated into code (e.g. OpenTelemetry).
 - observability deploy in the k8s cluster (e.g. Prometheus, Grafana).